testla-project/testla-screenplay-playwright-js/docs/screenplay_elements/Web/Actions/double_click.md

 # DoubleClick

 The `DoubleClick` class is an action class in the Screenplay pattern designed for use with the `@testla/screenplay` library.
-This class allows actors to double click on an element specified by a selector using the `BrowseTheWeb` ability provided by Playwright.
+This class allows actors to double click on an element specified by a selector using the `BrowseTheWeb` ability provided by Testla.

 ## Table of Contents